microsoft/TemplateStudio/docs/projectTypes/navigationpane.md

  - `HeaderTemplate`: `DataTemplate` that personalizes the layout of the header.

 `HeaderMode="Never"` allows the page to hide the `Header` and occupy the whole window.
 You can see an example of how to use `HeaderMode="Never"` in the MapPage.
-If you use this mode you have to think that the buttons of the NavigationView will overlap with your content.
+If you use this mode the NavigationView Buttons will overlap with your content in small window sizes.

 `HeaderMode="Minimal"` allows the page to hide the `Header` and occupy the entire window, except when the `NavigationView` hides the navigation pane, with a window width less than `641px`.
 This mode avoids overlapping of Navigation View buttons with the content.
 You can see an example of how to use `HeaderMode="Minimal"` in WebViewPage.